wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 ## Referencing Alert Metrics

-There are three ways to reference an alert metric: alert name, alert tags, and alert ID.
+You can reference a particular alert metric by specifying the alert name, alert tags, or alert ID.

-- **alert name** - Specify `*` in the `alertID` field and the alert name in the `alertName` tag.
+- **alert name** - Specify `*` in the `alertID` field and the alert name using the `alertName` keyword.
 The example below shows an alert condition that depends on an alert named `alert1` generating the `sourcesFiring` metric with severity `WARN`.

   ```
   last(ts(~alert.summary.*.WARN.sourcesFiring, alertName=alert1)) > 0